-The Urban Development Institute of Australia, Victoria Division (UDIA Victoria) is a non-profit advocacy, research and educational organisation supported by a membership of land use and property development organisations, across the private sector and Victoria's public service.
+The Urban Development Industry of Australia, Victoria Division (UDIA Victoria) is the peak body representing Victoria's urban development industry.
+UDIA Victoria is a non-profit advocacy, research and educational organisation supported by a membership of land use and property development organisations with a residential focus, across the private sector and Victoria's public service.
 We are committed to working with both industry and Government to deliver housing, infrastructure and liveable communities for all Victorians.